Kickbykick/Portfolio/README.md

-# This is a simple portfolio made using HTML, CSS, BOOTSTRAP, JAVASCRIPT AND JQUERY
+# This is a simple portfolio made using HTML, CSS, BOOTSTRAP, JAVASCRIPT, JQUERY AND PHP